 Areas of improvement and recommendations by EEC Actions Taken by the Institution For official use Only The panel spent some time considering the philosophy of this program and elements of this will be returned to later in this document.
 The panel felt that the University may wish to think more about what its overarching philosophical aims are and what the implications of this might be.
 In particular, two issues are of note.
 First the policy within this masters program that the thesis elective is not compulsory.
-Having discussed this in detail the panel feel that at masters level, some independent learning is essential and that on most masters programs this is The recommendation of the EEC is noted, and we fully appreciate the academic value of an obligatory thesis element.
+Having discussed this in detail the panel feel that at masters level, some The recommendation of the EEC is noted, and we fully appreciate the academic value of an obligatory thesis element.
 This has been an issue of internal discussion also in the past.
 The current University policy across Cyprus (set by the Cyprus Agency of Quality Assurance in Higher Education) is that the thesis is not mandatory in Master-level programmes and the MSc in Criminology has abided by this policy in order to offer flexibility that responds to the needs of the local market and to our students' pedagogical needs for a broader professional development.
-We note that an important number of our students are mature and experienced practitioners, who choose to enroll in our programme in order to get a broader scope of knowledge through a number of different areas in the field of criminology offered within our electives, rather than through the implementation of research on one topic of specialisation.
-Nonetheless, recognising the value of the thesis element and the significant immediate and long-term benefits associated Choose an item.
+We note that an important number of our students are mature and experienced practitioners, who choose to enroll in our programme in order to get a broader scope of knowledge through a number of different areas in the field of criminology offered within Choose an item.